-4. According to St. Irenaeus he was the fourth bishop of Rome.
-Eusebius, relying on St. Irenaeus and Hegisippus, places Linus 68-80; Anaclcyus 80-92; and St. Clement 92-101.

-5. Later legends have depicted his life in a romantic manner, both in the interest of the Catholic and in that of heresy.
-They pictured him as a noble and highly educated Roman who, dissatisfied with the wisdom and art of heathenism, journeyed to Palestine, became acquainted there with the apostle Peter, and was converted by him.
-He accompanied him on his missionary tours; composed many books in his name; was appointed by him as his successor as bishop of Rome, with a kind of supervision over the whole church, and at last, being banished under Trajan to the Taurian chersonese.
-He died the glorious death of a martyr in the waves of the sea13.
+- 1. Eusebius, St. Jerome and others followed Origen in saying, that he was the same person, who was mentioned by St. Paul, as one of his faithful fellow workers in Philippi (Phil.
+4:3). - 2.
+According to St. Irenaeus he was the fourth bishop of Rome.
+Eusebius, relying on St. Irenaeus and Hegisippus, places Linus 68-80; Anacleyus 80-92; and St. Clement 92-101. - 3.
+Later legends pictured him as a noble and highly educated Roman who, dissatisfied with the wisdom and art of heathenism, journeyed to Palestine, became acquainted there with the apostle Peter, and was converted by him.
+He accompanied him on his missionary tours; composed many books in his name; was appointed by him as his successor as bishop of Rome, with a kind of supervision over the whole church, and at last, being banished under Trajan.
+He died the glorious death of a martyr in the waves of the sea.